Before contacting a funeral director

 4. Where to host the wake

 Once you have a good idea of how many people will attend, this can help you decide on where to host the wake.
 Often, people decide to host the wake at their family home, or others prefer to hire out a venue who can help with the catering and refreshments.

-5. Whether to see the body
+5. Whether to visit the chapel of rest

 6. Choose the flowers